 Player Personality Settings: All turned on

-Player Development Settings: Default (Dev lab is included; Lab success magnitude is set at higher)
+Player Development Settings: Default (except Dev Lab success magnitude is set at higher, and player development focus is disabled)

 There are primary settings for the PBC league.
 If you're curious what the specific league settings are for the SPBC, ask a commish.